-2. Details of potential income benefits
+2 Details of potential income benefits

 When you become entitled to payment of a lump sum benefit, the trustee may allow you to choose to receive that lump sum in the form of regularly paid income.
 This is called a pension.
-Under the trust deed, if a pension is to be paid, you may choose from four different types.
-Each different type of pension available under the trust deed operates differently and will impact on you differently.
-Although a summary of these pensions is set out below, you should discuss these pensions in detail with the trustee before you select the pension you would like to receive.
+Under the trust deed, if a pension is to be paid, you may choose an allocated pension, market linked pension or a pension wholly determined by reference to policies of life assurance purchased or obtained by the trustee of a regulated superannuation fund solely for the purposes of providing benefits to members of that fund.
+Different types of pensions operate differently and will impact on you differently.
+You should discuss the right type of pensions for you in detail with the trustee before you select the pension you would like to receive.

-2.1 Life Pension
+2.1 Life pension